ianromieona/react-photo-gallery/README.md

 # Getting Started with Photo Gallery App

-This project is built in ReactJS with integrated Unsplash API.
+This application is built in ReactJS with integrated Unsplash API.

 ## Features